 error (MSE) distortion.
 First, we define the information-theoretic causal rate-

-distortion function (RDF), R_c^{it}(D).
-In order to analyze Rc^{it}(D), we
+distortion function (RDF), In order to analyze we

-introduce \overline{R_c}^{it}(D), the information theoretic causal RDF when
+introduce the information theoretic causal RDF when

 the reconstruction error is jointly stationary with the source.
 We then derive